ryanmklee/elisa_fanclub_part2/README.md

 User provides the function, data and input size.
 We handle the code profiling and visualization.

 User (provides function, data, input size) -> Profile code -> Generate graph

+## How to Run

+To run our project by default we loaded in a KNN over a volcano dataset.
+Please see above to download the dataset.

+`python perf.py -c [CHART_NAME] [iterations]`
+`CHART_NAME ::= bar, stacked, table, line, area, bubble`
+`iterations ::= number*`

+For example you can run the following parameters

+`python perf.py -c bar 10 100`

+will profile and generate a bar graph on KNN over 10 and 100 iterations.

+There are also optional arguments you can put in

+'-r', '--reverse', reverse ordering of profile entries
+-t', '--track', including this flag causes the visualization to only track relevant functions from the first iteration, rather than relevant functions for each iteration